Tenants' Rights in Minnesota

 Generally there are 2 types of leases, fixed term leases and periodic leases.
 The type of lease you have may affect your legal rights as a tenant.

 A fixed term lease is a lease for a set period of time.
 This type of lease ends on a specific date.
 Your right to stay in the rental property ends on that date.
 The most common fixed term leases are for 6 months or 1 year.
 To end a fixed term lease on the date stated, you do not usually have to give your landlord advance written notice.
 Some fixed term leases will say that you have to, but it has to be written in the lease.
 Rules may be different if your rent is subsidized by the government.
-See the Public and Subsidized Housing section of this booklet starting on page 50.
+See Chapter 10.
+Public and Subsidized Housing in this booklet.

 You may be able to stay after the end of a fixed term lease if you and the landlord agree to it.
 You may also be able to stay if your landlord accepts rent from you after the lease ends.
 If the landlord accepts rent after the lease ends but you do not sign a new lease, you are automatically on a periodic month-to-month lease.